B&P Tunnel Replacement Program

 We will provide detour signage and/or flaggers to indicate any traffic modifications and help motorists and pedestrians navigate through construction areas

-PLEASE NOTE: Crews will generally work Monday through Saturday from 7:00am to 5:00pm unless working extended hours.
-Construction activities are subject to change and modifications to the schedule may become necessary due to weather delays or other unforeseen conditions.
+Crews will generally work Monday through Saturday from 7:00am to 5:00pm unless working extended hours.
+There may be times when crews will work outside of daytime hours in order to maintain the project schedule.
+Construction activities are subject to change, and modifications to the schedule may become necessary due to weather delays or other unforeseen conditions.
 Please use caution when traveling in construction areas.

 Pre-Construction Soil Boring